-Dog shampoo can be overpriced and with a needlessly long ingredient list.
-But if you make it at home, you can control exactly what goes in it, and save money.
+Dog shampoo can be overpriced and contain a needlessly long ingredient list.
+But if you make it at home, you can control exactly what goes in in—and save money.
 Wet your dog's coat first, then add a few small pumps of castile soap and give him or her a good scrub.
 Rinse, dry, and you've got yourself a shiny new dog at a fraction of the cost.

 7. DIY your own dish soap.